-Subject and Aims The report provides the Conference with a budget as approved by the Methodist Council, the Strategy and Resources Committee and the Finance Sub-Committee for 2021/22 and gives indicative figures for the two subsequent years.
-Main Points Revision of the District Assessment Inflationary increases Reserves levels Use of funds against reserves levels Funding proposal for the God For All strategy Background Context MC/21/9 Connexional Central Services Budget Parameters Consultations The Council provided input at its meetings in January and March 2021.
-It has been scrutinised by the Finance Sub-Committee and the Strategy and Resources Committee.
-District Treasurers have been consulted on the level of the District Assessment
+Summary of Content Subject and Aims The paper proposes the Connexional Central Service Budget for 2021/22 and gives indicative figures for the two subsequent years.
+Main Points Revision of the District Assessment Inflationary increases Reserves levels Use of funds against reserves levels Funding proposal for the God For All strategy Background Context MC/21/9 Connexional Central Services Budget Parameters Consultations District Treasurers have been consulted on the level of the District Assessment Draft papers reviewed by Finance Sub-Committee and Strategy and Resources Committee.